kide-vm/kide/lib/typed/parfait/README.md

-## Notice of change

-The stuff below, like the whole of Parfait, was written before soml.
-Ie before there was a seperate language to compile a higher language to.
-Soml is not so dynamic, could do without much of the ObjectSpace that is the core of Parfait.

-So things will change.
-How will become clear when soml is finished.

 ### Parfait: a thin layer

-Parfait is the run-time of the **vm**.
+Parfait is the run-time of the object system.
-To be more precise, it is that part of the run-time needed to boot soml.
+To be more precise, it is that part of the run-time needed to boot.

 The run-time needs to contain quite a lot of functionality for a dynamic system.
 And a large part of that functionality must actually be used at compile time too.

 We reuse the Parfait code at compile-time, to create the data for the compiled vm.
 To do this the vm (re) defines the object memory (in parfait_adapter).

-To do the actual compiling we parse and compile the parfait code and inline it to appropriate places.

 A work in progress that started from here : http://salama.github.io/2014/06/10/more-clarity.html went on here http://salama.github.io/2014/07/05/layers-vs-passes.html